fbpx Skip to Content

 Brown Spots on Basil

-The primary reasons for brown spots on basil are diseases caused by fungi or bacteria, some of which can be treated, and some of which can only be contained.
-Other causes of brown spots include lack of nutrients and damage from pests such as aphids and slugs.
+Brown spots on basil are caused by fungi or bacteria.
+Other causes of brown spots include a lack of nutrients and damage from pests such as aphids and slugs.

 1. Fungal Diseases